behu-kea/dat20-classes/week-1/css.md

 When applying `display:flex;` the default direction of the flex items is row, meaning they will be positioned next to each other.

+We can use the `justfy-content` to decide the spacing between the element in the flex direction.
+We can use `align-items` to decide the spacing in the other direction.

 Now try and play around with `flex-direction` and with `justify-content` and `align-items`

 https://marina-ferreira.github.io/tutorials/css/flexbox/

 https://css-tricks.com/snippets/css/a-guide-to-flexbox/

+*Practical example*